ObsidianSQY/DatARC-Database/README.md

 Easiest way to use the code in jupyter notebook:
 1. Create new notebook
-2. Copy datarc_basic.py content to created new notebook
-3. Copy datarc_medium.py content to created new notebook
-4. Copy UI_datarc.py content to created new notebook
+2. Copy UI_datarc.py content to new created notebook
-5. Run the notebook
+3. Run the notebook

 Generate exe program:
 1. Open anaconda and open the notebook, output file as .py